Daily High to Daily Low: Is It Safe to Buy PAVmed Inc. (PAVM)?

 Sponsored

-PAVM currently public float of 73.72M and currently shorts hold a 8.11% ratio of that float.
-Today, the average trading volume of PAVM was 3.17M shares.
+The average price from analysts is $8.63, which is $1.75 above the current price.
+PAVM currently public float of 73.40M and currently shorts hold a 8.15% ratio of that float.
+Today, the average trading volume of PAVM was 3.04M shares.

 PAVM’s Market Performance